nadaissa/IssaNada_7_25062022/README.md

 axios, js-cookie, moment, node-sass, prop-types, react, react-dom, react-lazy-load-image-component, react-router, react-router-dom, react-scripts

 ### Install and setup your database - this project was conceived with MySQL (see the official MySQL documentation for installation and you can use MySQL Workbench for an easier management of your DB)
+- A dump with the DB structure or both DB structure and content will be provided by email

 - The database schema contains 3 principle tables:
 :pushpin: users: id, email, password, firstName, lastName, bio, picture, admin, createdAt, updatedAt